-MotherToBaby recommends that women who are not sexually active still talk to their health care provider about using a safe and effective birth control method because almost 50% of all pregnancies are unplanned or unintended.
+MotherToBaby recommends that women who are not sexually active still talk to their health care provider about using safe and effective birth control methods because almost 50% of all pregnancies are unplanned or unintended.

 There have been no studies looking at taking isotretinoin during breastfeeding.
 It is not known if isotretinoin can get into breast milk but other similar medications can.
 We do not know what effect exposure to isotretinoin through the breast milk can have on a nursing infant.
 Until more is known, women who are breastfeeding should not take isotretinoin.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all your breastfeeding questions.

 What if the father of the baby takes isotretinoin?

-Isotretinoin does not appear to affect sperm count or movement.
-There have been a few reports of ejaculatory failure in men taking isotretinoin, but there have been no reports of isotretinoin causing infertility in men.
+Isotretinoin does not appear to affect sperm.
+There have been a few reports of erectile dysfunction and ejaculatory failure in men taking isotretinoin, but there have been no reports of isotretinoin causing infertility in men.
 There are no studies looking at risks for birth defects when the father takes isotretinoin.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://www.mothertobaby.org/files/paternal.pdf.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.